Saswath-A/IoTGoat/Readme.md

 - For the root, it didn't work.
 I used rockyou.txt which also failed.
 So I tried to make a custom wordlist using some tools called crunch but it didn't as per my thought.
 So I am searching for some another ways to crack the password.

 ---
+> Legacy network services listening upon start up

+- This one is basically using nmap to search for open port in the router's ip.

+- I got multiple services, for example:- http server , ssh and also telnetd which asks credentials when connected through nc.

+---

 > Persistent backdoor daemon configured to run during start up